 If you are evasive and appear to hide behind others, you will lose public sympathy and alienate the media.
 If you are confident, calm and objective, then this is how you will appear to the public.
 It shows leadership and will draw the public into being more sympathetic to your cause.

-The ability to communicate clearly and with brevity will be essential.
+Crisis management strategies are often complex and intricate meaning the ability to communicate clearly and with brevity will be essential.
 Crisis management is often perceived to be a media relations exercise, but actually it requires the ability to understand who all your key stakeholders are and keep them ‘onside’ throughout the whole process, be they trustees, donors, volunteers or supporters.

 Clarity comes from keeping communications simple.
-The first priority in almost all crisis management will be to draft short ‘holding statements’ which outline the situation as best as you are able to present it at the time.
+The first priority in almost all nonprofit crisis management will be to draft short ‘holding statements’ which outline the situation as best as you are able to present it at the time.

 In these statements, provide facts, not opinions.
 Use this device to your advantage.
 It will make the organisation look like it is willingly co-operative with the media and is happy to respond to any and all press inquiries in a timely fashion.
 It helps avoid dialogue with the press about the detail of the case or the need to enter into question and answer sessions until you are ready to do so.
 You can use these statements in communicating with all your stakeholders.

-You will be judged by the media and public alike by your ability to perform under pressure.
+Your charity management team will be judged by the media and public alike by your ability to perform under pressure.
 This builds trust.
 Appearing emotional, defensive and suspicious of the media will not play well with the public.
 Avoid looking as if you are hurt by criticism or offended by media intrusion.

 Be open, transparent and honest in your relations with the media and avoid argument or confrontation.
 If the implication is that there are ‘victims’ of the situation, appear sympathetic to their plight without apologising or accepting liability or blame until culpability is proven.
 The appearance of being calm under pressure will pay dividends.